 Salvatore is a long-time board member and past president of Raggiungere, , the Italian Association for children with limb deficiencies, and past president of LEDHA, a federation of 32 associations representing various disability groups in Italy.
 He works as a sales manager for the touch systems division of a large international corporation.
 He is the parent of a girl with dysmelia.

 Tobias is an IT expert and researcher with a background in online portals.
 As a writer he published a range of articles in major magazines.
 He is the author of books on electronic commerce and "b2b Marketplaces".
 Tobias has supported thalidomide projects and campaigns in Britain, Germany and Belgium since 2007.

-Caroline is an experienced communicator for people affected by limb difference.
+Laura is an experienced communications professional and runs her own social media and PR agency, Dangerous Minds Creative.
 She is committed to promoting EDRIC's message through DysNet and its associated social and traditional media channels.